geek-cookbook/geek-cookbook/manuscript/support.md

 # Support

-## Welcome to the kitchen
+## Discord: Where the cool kids are

+All the cool kids are hanging out in the [Discord server](http://chat.funkypenguin.co.nz).

+> "Eh?
+What's Discord?
+Get off my lawn, young whippersnappers!!"

+Yeah, I know.
+I also thought Discord was just for the gamer kids, but it turns out it's great for a geeky community.
+Why?
+[Let me elucidate ya.](https://www.youtube.com/watch?v=1qHoSWxVqtE)..

+1. Native markdown for code blocks
+2. Drag-drop screenshots
+3. Costs nothing, no ads
+4. Mobile notifications are reliable, individual channels mutable, etc

+## Forums: Party like it's 1999

 For community support and engagement, I've setup a [Discourse forum](https://discourse.geek-kitchen.funkypenguin.co.nz/).
-Using this as the primary means of discussions makes it easy to share recipes / experiences with future geeks.
+Using this as the primary means of topical discussions makes it easy to share recipes / experiences with future geeks.

 ## Discuss a recipe